mingw-io/verifiable-credentials-blockchain/README.md

 * Highly interoperable

-* Companies can verify the DIDs / Verifiable Credentias (VC) of customers.
+* Companies can verify the DIDs / Verifiable Credentials (VC) of customers.

 * DID standardization of W3C.